- Types of Machine Learning:

 - Video games: Reinforcement algorithms are quite popular in the game industry.
 It is specially used to get human-like performance.
 Games like AlphaGo use reinforcement algorithms.

 So, we have discussed different types of machine learning.
-The basic knowledge of machine learning is a must for any person who is in the field of Information Technology.
+A basic knowledge of machine learning is a must for any person who is in the field of Information Technology.
 The main objective behind this learning is to teach the computer algorithms that are necessary for performing tasks efficiently.